Emilio1030/Emilio1030.github.io/content/about.md

 Improving my communication skills is also a key goal for me, and I’ve been actively working on it.

 I’ve been working on personal projects, which you can check out in the Projects section of this webpage.
-These include Deep Learning and Machine Learning models, as well as two LLM projects targed to increase my dailyt efficiency at work.
+These include Deep Learning and Machine Learning models, as well as two LLM projects targed to increase my daily efficiency at work.
 This year, I plan to focus on developing more Data Science projects about the actuarial field.

 Away from desk, I enjoy reading (check out my Goodreads page! [here](https://www.goodreads.com/user/show/185718623-emilio-aguiar)) and hitting the gym.